De moribus tartarorum, lituanorum et moscorum: Content

 The treatise is thought to date from around 1550: the author's ideas and writing style show the clear influence of humanism.

 While the treatise contains some useful historical information, this should be treated with care.
 The work is neither a chronicle nor a travel book, but rather a political essay which is critical of the author's motherland (Grand Duchy of Lithuania) and overly praises Muscovy and the Crimean Khanate for their centralized governments and united subjects.
 The author examines the reasons behind Lithuania's decreasing power and influence, criticises the nobility and high Catholic officials, and advocates for a strong centralized government.
 He further idealizes the era of Vytautas the Great, when the ruling class supposedly did not pursue self-interests, and instead served the state.

 Michalo supports the theory that the Lithuanian nation was founded by the legendary dynasty of the Palemonids from the late Roman Empire, and he proposes introducing Latin as the Grand Duchy's official language, thereby restoring forgotten ancestral traditions.
 As proof of the similarity between Lithuanian and Latin, Michalo includes a list of 74 words that are similar in the two languages.
 He also compares ancient Roman traditions with pagan Lithuanian customs.
+Furthermore, Michalo criticized the usage of Ruthenian language in the Grand Duchy of Lithuania and described refugees from Muscovy as "Muscovite spies".